-Section 35 of the Fisheries Act, which prohibits the carrying out of any work, undertaking, or activity that results in the harmful alteration, disruption, or destruction of fish habitat, applies to all fish habitat, including the critical habitat for the Redside Dace as described in section 8.1.1 (including the entire bankfull channel width, the meander belt width and the 30 m of riparian vegetation within it, and the vegetated area extending 30 m out from the meander belt width).
-Except for those areas of critical habitat found in the Rouge National Urban Park, the critical habitat order made under subsections 58(4) and (5), which will invoke the prohibition in subsection 58(1) against the destruction of the identified critical habitat.
+Section 35 of the Fisheries Act, which prohibits the carrying out of any work, undertaking, or activity that results in the harmful alteration, disruption, or destruction of fish habitat, applies to all fish habitat, including the critical habitat for the Redside Dace as described in section 8.1.1 (including the entire bankfull channel width, the meander belt width and the riparian vegetation within it, and associated riparian vegetation extending 30 m out from the meander belt width).
+Except for those areas of critical habitat found in the Rouge National Urban Park, the critical habitat for the Redside Dace will also be legally protected through a SARA critical habitat order made under subsections 58(4) and (5), which will invoke the prohibition in subsection 58(1) against the destruction of the identified critical habitat.
 The areas of critical habitat found in the Rouge National Urban Park will be legally protected by way of a description published in the Canada Gazette, which will trigger the prohibition in subsection 58(1).
-Under SARA, critical habitat must be legally protected within 180 days of being identified in a final recovery strategy or action plan.
+Under SARA, critical habitat must be legally protected within 180 days of being identified in a final recovery strategy and action plan.